salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 #Pagination

 Collection routes SHOULD support pagination.
-Requests with no requested pagination MUST either return all items OR return 400 Bad Request.
+Requests with no "limit" or "size" MUST always either return all items OR return 400 Bad Request regardless of the count of results.

+Requests that have more than one pagination type request then error.

 Routes supporting any pagination MUST support Offset.